aleTomasz/MemoryGame-javascript/README.md

 # 🎮 MemoryGame-javascript

-Memory Game built with pure JavaScript, HTML and CSS – no frameworks!
+Memory Game built with pure JavaScript, HTML and CSS

 ## 🧠 About the Game